Khoulaiz/zipstarter/README.md

 MANIFEST.MF content
 -------------------
 please see the example projects for real life examples.
-The manifest should have (among optional others entries) this:
+The manifest should have (among optional other entries) the following content:

     Main-Class: boot.ZipStarter
     ZipStarter-Class-Path: <1st directory> <2nd directoyr> <3rd jar-file>